twistedpearaudio/blog/_docs_b3sepro/manual.md

 # Overview
 ---
 **For standard stereo firmware please see [Buffalo III SE Pro On-Board Firmware](https://github.com/twistedpearaudio/Buffalo-III-SE-Pro-On-Board-Firmware)**
-**you will find all of the switch setting for that firmware documented there.**
+**you will find all of the DIP switch mappings for that firmware documented there.**

 It is important to review the firmware settings prior to operating the DAC.